-On the first day of term form-time in the morning will be longer than usual.
-This is so that you can get to know your tutor and other boys in your form-group.
-Your tutor will also help you to understand all of the new arrangements in school for keeping you and everyone else safe.
+During the week commencing 8th March, form-time in the morning will be longer than usual.
+This is so that we can manage the on-site LFD testing.
+Your tutor will also help you to understand all of the arrangements in school for keeping you and everyone else safe.